Postgraduate TAS-MMG-GDI-2023

 Higher education

-- Successful completion of an Australian Associate Degree degree or equivalent (or higher) AND at least two years' work experience; OR
+- An undergraduate degree of an Australian higher education institution or the equivalent standard in any other institution AND at least two years' work experience; OR

 - A Graduate Certificate in Maritime Management; OR